Besorez/interactive-object-manager-demo/README.md

 ### Initial configuration

-Before running the demo, configure the module in Project Settings:
+Before running the demo for the first time, configure the module in Project Settings:

 1. Open **Edit → Project Settings → Game → Interactive Object Manager**.
 2. In the **Primitive Classes** section: